Author: Rev. Jonalu Johnstone

 Peace on Earth?

+Peace on Earth.
+Goodwill to all.
 That’s what the story says the angel proclaimed.
 This season, peace on earth grows ever more elusive.
 When I originally wrote this column for the newsletter, the Paris attacks and Beirut bombing had not yet faded from our awareness.
-The … read more.
+The immediate response to the events in Paris was increased … Continue reading Peace on Earth?

 Religious Language Update